ahoereth/ddpg/slides/10_Recap.md

-## Markov Decision Processes

-What does this mean?
+## MDP: Observability

 - In a *fully observable environment*, the agent's internal state is the same as the environment's internal state
     - i.e., the agent knows how the environment works exactly, and can therefore predict what each of its action will do with 100% accuracy
+    - Put formally, the observation at time $t$ is the same as both the agent's and environment's internal representations $O_t=S^a_t=S^e_t$
+    - Can be represented with an MDP
 - In a *partially observale environment*, the agent only indirectly observes the environment's state
     - The agent must construct it's own internal state based on its belief/construction of the environment state
     - Can be represented with a *Partially Observable Markov Decision Process*, POMDP

-Put formally, the observation at time $t$ is the same as both the agent's and environment's internal representations
-$O_t=S^a_t=S^e_t$